atelier rose

 - 2x/monthly workshop, 2 hours per meeting

-- Personalized reading recommendations and comp titles
+- Personalized reading recommendations and comp titles, advice on publication, opportunities to have your unique questions answered

 Pricing